 A mercurial wicketkeeper-batsman whose explosive power and calm leadership have made him a linchpin of India's white-ball dominance.

-Sanju Samson's cricketing journey is a tale of patience meeting explosive talent.
-Hailing from Kerala, a region not traditionally known for producing cricket stars, he announced himself with a breathtaking century on his IPL debut as a teenager.
-For years, his sublime strokeplay and cool demeanor behind the sticks were juxtaposed with a sense of unfulfilled potential at the international level, leading to passionate debates among fans.
-That narrative was decisively rewritten in the mid-2020s.
-Emerging as a pillar of India's middle order, Samson's ability to accelerate or anchor an innings with equal grace became indispensable.
-His crowning moment came at the 2026 T20 World Cup, where his consistent, match-winning performances earned him the Player of the Tournament award, cementing his status not just as a gifted player, but as a proven champion on the world stage.
+Sanju Samson scored a century on his IPL debut as a teenager, a breathtaking innings that announced his arrival from Kerala, a state not traditionally known for producing cricket stars.
+For years, his sublime strokeplay and cool demeanor behind the stumps coexisted with a sense of unfulfilled potential at the international level, fueling passionate debates among fans.
+That narrative changed decisively in the mid-2020s.
+Emerging as a pillar of India's middle order, Samson learned to accelerate or anchor an innings with equal grace.
+His crowning moment arrived at the 2026 T20 World Cup.
+His consistent, match-winning performances earned him the Player of the Tournament award.
+The gifted player had become a proven champion on the world stage.

 1981–1996